-When your email account is compromised the attacker typically starts sending thousands of spam or phishing emails.
-You will quickly notice that there is an issue, as many of these emails will bounce to your inbox.
+When your email account is compromised the attacker typically starts sending thousands of spam and/or phishing emails.
+You will quickly notice there is an issue, as many of these emails will bounce to your inbox.
 By that time we will also have noticed the issue, as we actively monitor our servers for unusual SMTP activity.

 The firewall on our servers stops most of the attacks.
 Unfortunately, it is not possible to completely prevent email accounts from being hacked.
 It all comes down to password hygiene.
 In particular, if you use a single password for your email and various websites you are registered with then your email account is bound to be hacked.
 If one of the websites you are registered with gets compromised then the attacker has both your email address and password.
-They can do with your email account what they please.
+They can do with your email account what they want.

 Not all email hacks aim to use your email account to send spam.
 It may be that you suspect someone is secretly accessing your emails.
 If you think that is happening, reset your email password and feel free to contact us.

 You have probably received quite a few emails from criminals who claim to have hacked your email account.
 These emails usually claim that the attacker has accessed your web cam while you were viewing porn, and they demand you quickly pay ransom money.
 To “prove” that you have been hacked the email appears to come from your own email address.
 Often the email also includes a password you have used in the past.